-Master Sergeant Joshua Caron grew up in Atlanta, New York.
-Upon his high school graduation in 1997, Josh was seeking world travel and a way to fund his college career, so he enrolled in the Air Force and became a critical care medic and aeromedical evacuation medic.
-In 1998, he reported to his first duty assignment, the 374th Medical Group in Japan, where he worked as a medical technician in the Aeromedical Staging Flight and Emergency Department.
+Master Sergeant Joshua Caron grew up in Wayland, New York.
+Upon his high school graduation in 1997, Caron was seeking world travel and a way to fund his college education, so he enlisted in the United States Air Force.
+After completing basic military training and initial medic training, Caron was subsequently trained as a critical care medic and aeromedical evacuation medic.

-Years later, Josh deployed to Iraq in 2007 during the height of the troop surge and served in the Intensive Care Unit, caring for the most critically injured patients.
-In addition to treating U.S. troops, Josh treated injured coalition forces, local civilians, Iraqi police, and enemy prisoners of war.
+In 2007, Caron deployed to Iraq during the height of the troop surge and served in the Intensive Care Unit, caring for the most critically injured patients.
+In addition to treating U.S. troops, Caron treated injured coalition forces, local civilians, Iraqi police, and enemy prisoners of war.

-Upon returning home, Josh realized that seeing the results of intense violence and causalities daily while in Iraq had a profound impact on him.
-He struggled with daily tasks, experienced severe short-term memory loss, had trouble concentrating, drank heavily, and his marriage was nearing the brink of divorce.
-He didn’t seek help until 2009 and he was diagnosed with post-traumatic stress disorder (PTSD).
+Upon returning home, Caron realized that seeing the results of intense violence and physical suffering of innocent children while in Iraq had a profound impact on him.
+He struggled with daily tasks, experienced severe short-term memory loss, had trouble concentrating, drank excessively, and his marriage was on the brink of divorce.
+He didn’t seek help until 2009 and he was ultimately diagnosed with post-traumatic stress (PTS).

-After successfully undergoing treatment, Josh deployed again in 2011 to Iraq, Afghanistan, and the Horn of Africa.
-Committed to wellness, Josh has continued to seek treatment for PTSD and resumed his hobby, mountain biking as a form of therapy.
-He cites mountain biking as instrumental in his recovery and rides as often as he can today.
+After successfully completing treatment, Caron deployed again in 2011, supporting missions in Iraq, Afghanistan, and the Horn of Africa.
+Committed to wellness, Caron has continued to seek treatment for PTS and resumed his hobby, mountain biking as a form of therapy.
+He cites recreation as instrumental in his recovery and rides as often as he can today.